Black Metal Is Dead! Long Live Black

 In August 2010, six years after I published The Encyclopedia of Dutch Black Metal, I felt the urge to contribute to the scene again.
-Because I had already done the "objective collection" with a "local focus" on the Netherlands, I needed to take an opposite road this time.
-I combined a few of my short articles and essays from the 1990s and 2000s, and started with a subjective review about the entire black metal scene.
+Because I had already done the "objective collection" with a "local focus", I needed to take the opposite road this time.
+I combined some of my short articles and essays from the 1990s and 2000s, and started with a highly subjective review about the entire black metal scene.

 Since I had no intention to end up with the same old shit that's all over the internet (I don't dissect the Euronymous murder, and I only brush past all the ideological stuff about Vikings and other ancient pagans), I started with a (probably inept and small) selection of occult music from the centuries before Venom conjured up the term Black Metal in 1982.
 And I end up in the present tense.
 Here's how I structured it all: